Bdaya-Dev/openapi-generator/samples/openapi3/client/petstore/dart-dio/petstore_client_lib_fake/doc/FakeApi.md

-For this test, the body for this request must reference a schema named `File`.
+For this test, the body for this request much reference a schema named `File`.

 ### Example
 ```dart